megaSpoon/megaSpoon.github.io/_posts/daily_report/2017-01-02-daily-report-18.md

 Semi-private class org.apache.spark.Logging.
 We suggest you use slf4j directly.

-You can't make yourself rich by putting others down go do somehing productive by action not by your dirty mouth
+You can't make yourself rich by putting others down go do something productive by action not by your dirty mouth

 Don't get in our way